Pre-visit information

 Check-in

-All students will check in with program staff between Noon and 3:00 p.m. on Sunday, July 14, in Ursa’s Fireside (part of Lien House, #70 on on the campus map) at 6614 Shepley Drive, Clayton, MO.
+All students will check in with program staff between Noon and 3:00 p.m. on Sunday, July 19, in Nemerov House (#321 on the campus map) on Shepley Drive, Clayton, MO.

-Parents and students can park on the roof of the Shepley Garage (accessible via the Big Bend and Shepley intersection) free of charge.
+• Parents and students can park on the roof of the Shepley Garage (#203 on the campus map, accessible via the Big Bend and Shepley intersection) free of charge.

-Students flying to St. Louis will be greeted at the Lambert-St. Louis International airport by program staff and transported to campus
+• Students flying to St. Louis will be greeted at the St. Louis Lambert International Airport by program staff and transported to campus.

 All students attending the WashU Rural Scholars Academy and at least one parent, guardian, and/or champion (i.e. school counselors, relatives, etc.) are required to attend Academy Orientation.
 The Academy Orientation will include important information related to student and community expectations, emergency preparedness, final day and move-out logistics, and more.
 There are three options for attending Academy Orientation.

-1. Students who will be dropped off on Move-in Day should plan to attend one of the in-person Academy Orientation sessions with their parent, guardian or champion.
-In-person orientation sessions are scheduled for 1:30 p.m. and 3:00 p.m. on Sunday, July 14.
+1. Students who will be dropped off on Move-in Day should plan to attend one of the in-person Academy Orientation sessions with their parent, guardian, or champion.
+In-person orientation sessions are scheduled for 1:30 p.m. and 2:30 p.m. on Sunday, July 19.

-2. Students bringing themselves to campus (via either plane or car) should plan to attend the virtual Academy Orientation on Tuesday, July 9, at 6:30 p.m.
-CST.
+2. Students bringing themselves to campus (via either plane or car) should plan to attend the virtual Academy Orientation on Tuesday, July 14, at 6:30 p.m.
+CT.
 Students should attend this virtual session with their parent, guardian, or champion.

-3. Parents, guardians, or champions who cannot attend the virtual orientation and who are not coming to campus with their student for Move-In Day should expect to receive a phone call from our Deputy Director, Mandy Hart, the morning of Monday, July 15.
-This quick conversation, which will occur between 8:30 a.m. and Noon CST, will include a summary of the topics discussed during Academy Orientation.
-Students will attend an in-person orientation on Move-In Day, and their parents, guardians, or champions will be called on Monday, July 15.
+3. Parents, guardians, or champions who cannot attend the virtual orientation and who are not coming to campus with their student for Move-In Day should expect to receive a phone call from our Associate Director, Dacoda Scarlett, the morning of Monday, July 20.
+This quick conversation, which will occur between 8:30 a.m. and Noon CT, will include a summary of the topics discussed during Academy Orientation.
+Students will attend an in-person orientation on Move-In Day, and their parents, guardians, or champions will be called on Monday, July 20.

-Students and their parent, guardian, or champion, must have attended one of the orientation options listed above prior to Noon on Monday, July 15.
+Students and their parent, guardian, or champion must have attended one of the orientation options listed above prior to Noon on Monday, July 20.
 If not, the student(s) in question will get sent home at the financial expense of their family.
 All students and families must understand our community expectations and know who to contact in case of emergencies to participate in the program.

 Any questions about the orientation process should be directed to Dacoda Scarlett at dscarlett@wustl.edu.